Can you claim compensation for a missed connecting flight?

 Even a small delay of your first flight can mean that you miss your connecting flight, and you may have to wait for a replacement flight for several hours.
 A missed connecting flight and waiting at the airport can be particularly annoying, but also could quickly become a financial matter.
 You should know that in case you do miss your connection, you still have passenger rights, and you are entitled to compensation for your costs.
 The compensation is based on the flight distance to the destination and is calculated as follows - 600 €, 400 € or 250 €.
 If the airline offers you an alternative flight in the event of a missed connecting flight and you reach your destination within the delay limit, the compensation amount can be reduced by up to 50%.
 If you do not wish to take the alternative flight, you will be reimbursed partially for your ticket.
 Additionally, you are entitled to assistance on the day of your travel.
 You are entitled to free meals and refreshments and the possibility of using telecommunication means.
 If your alternative flight does not depart until the next day, you can also count on the airline to pay for your accommodation and transfer from and to the airport.

 If you have missed your connecting flight because the transfer time was too short or due to a flight irregularity, MYFLYRIGHT's aviation law experts will be happy to advise you and support you in enforcing your air passenger rights.
 On our homepage www.myflyright.com you will find a compensation calculator, with which you can check completely free of charge whether there is a possible claim for compensation in your case.
 If you then wish to make use of our help, we will enforce your right without any cost risk for you.
 We only charge a commission of 25% plus VAT in case of success.
+If we have to engage our external lawyers, we charge a surcharge of 10%.
 For certain cases, an immediate pay-out is provided, where the compensation is sent within 24 hours of us receiving the relevant documentation required for your claim.
 For these, a 35% commission fee plus VAT is charged.

 Missed connecting flight – meaning